arberg/restic/doc/060_forget.rst

 keep.
 You can for example define how many hourly, daily, weekly, monthly and yearly snapshots to keep, and any other snapshots will be removed.

+The keep options mark some snapshots to be kept.
+All snapshots that are not marked by some keep-policy will be removed.
+At least one policy must be applied.

+The keep options are split into two variants that does basically the same (see 2 Notes further down for the time variation).
+In essence ``keep-{time frame} n`` keeps only the most recent snapshot within the time frame but does so for ``n`` repetitions, and ``keep-within-{time frame} DURATION`` does the same but instead of ``n`` repetitions it is specified as a duration like `2y3m15d`.
+Note that all ``keep-{time frame}`` are relative to the most recent snapshot, even when multiple different keep time frames are applied.
+The repetitions of the ``--keep-*`` syntax are not limited to the specified time frame, so ``keep-daily 4`` will keep 4 snapshots even if theres only one snapshot pr week, whereas ``keep-within-daily 4d`` will only keep 1 snapshot in this case of weekly snapshots (see examples further down).

 .. warning:: If you use an append-only repository with policy-based snapshot
     removal, some security considerations are important.
 Please refer to the section below for more information.